Donrwalsh/pick1/python/README.md

 ### The List:

+- [ ] Having create_set_dir check for the images dir is fine for now, but it would be nice if this dir could be committed to git somehow.
 - [ ] Now that I'm on VSCode, I'm not really digging how the script ungracefully fails when I'm not in the right directory.
 - [ ] manifest.csv needs headers, I'm already forgetting which columns are what.
 - [ ] When a manifest is generated, it should determine how many images exist in each set directory to avoid never recording an image count.